electron-forge/electron-forge-docs/README.md

 {% endtab %}
 {% endtabs %}

+### Restarting the app while Electron Forge is running

+When your app is running you can type `rs` and press Enter to restart your app.
+This is especially useful if you have edited your main Electron process behaviour.

 ## Building Distributables

 So you've got an **amazing** application there, and you want to package it all up and share it with the world.
 If you run the `make` script Electron Forge will generate you platform specific distributables for you to share with everyone.
 For more information on what kind of distributables you can make, check out the [Makers ](config/makers/)documentation.